Silambam

-Silambam is an Indian martial art originating in Tamilnadu, South India in the Indian subcontinent.
+Silambam is an old Indian martial art originating in the southern Indian state of Tamil Nadu.
 This style is mentioned in Tamil Sangam literature.
 The World Silambam Association is the official international body of Silambam.

 Origin

-References in the Silappadikkaram and other works of the Sangam literature show that Silambam has been practiced since at least the 4th century BC.
+References in the Silappadikaram and other works of the Sangam literature show that Silambam has been practiced since at least the 4th century BC.
 It derives from the Tamil word silam, meaning hill.
 The term silambambu referred to a particular type of bamboo from the Kurinjimala (kurinji hills) in present-day Kerala.
 Thus silambam was named after its primary weapon, the bamboo staff.
 It may have earlier used for self-defense and to ward off animals in the Kurinji hills and later evolved into the present-day martial art.
 Bamboo staffs – as well as swords, pearls and armor – were in great demand from foreign traders.

-The ancient city of Madurai formed as the point of focus of Silambam's spreading.
+The ancient city of Madurai formed as the point of focus of Silambam spreading.
 The Silambam staff was acquired by the Egyptians, Greeks and Romans and was spread back to the Middle East, Europe and North Africa.
 The Tamil Kingdom which encompassed Southern India and Sri Lanka spread it throughout the Southeast Asia.

 The Kings Puli Thevar and Dheeran Chinnamalai had armies of Silambam soldiers named "Thadii Pattalam."
 Veerapandiya Kattabomman, Chinna Maruthu and Periya Maruthu (1760–1799) relied mainly on their Silambam prowess in warfare against the British East India Company.
 Indian martial arts and other related martial arts practices suffered a decline after the British banned Silambam and promoted modern military training, which favored firearms over traditional weaponry.